 Hilda has been the Chief Admiral Nurse/CEO for Dementia UK since 2013.
 She has over 35 years’ experience developing and leading dementia specialist teams and services throughout the NHS.
 Prior to joining Dementia UK, she was Director of Nursing, Quality and Professional Development at Northamptonshire Healthcare NHS Foundation Trust.

 In addition Hilda was Principal Lecturer at London South Bank University and the University of Northampton, specialising in older people’s mental health and community care.
 Hilda still retains a small clinical caseload of younger people living with dementia and specialises in families living with the effects of behavioural variant frontotemporal dementia, which is the topic of her doctoral studies.

 Martin joined Dementia UK in August 2014, prior to that he was at Action on Hearing Loss and in a 20 year plus career he has also worked for Marie Curie and the NSPCC amongst other charities.
 Martin is responsible for raising donations for the charity, including those given in memory, by individuals and through events, community activities, companies and charitable trusts.
 Dementia UK relies on these voluntary donations to fund its work supporting families living with dementia.

 Martin’s key fundraising aims are to increase voluntary income, so that the charity can ensure everyone who needs access to expert advice and support from an Admiral Nurse is able to get it; and to ensure that all of our supporters have an outstanding experience.

-The other part of Martin’s responsibility is the charity’s communications – helping to raise awareness of Dementia UK, Admiral Nurses and how we support families.
-To this end the charity launched a new look and website in November 2015.
-The main focus now is ensuring Dementia UK’s website continues to be helpful for visitors and that we have a strong media and social media presence.
+The other part of Martin’s responsibility is the charity’s communications – helping to raise awareness of and engagement with Dementia UK, Admiral Nurses and how we support families facing dementia.

 Director of Operations, Niall Larkin